kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/oauth/_index.md

 By default, the tokens that are sent in the cookie header are not encrypted and can be manipulated through malicious attacks.
 To encrypt the cookie values, you can add a `cipherConfig` section to your session configuration as shown in the following example.

 {{% notice note %}}
-Setting the `cipherConfig` attribute is supported in Gloo Edge version 1.14 and later and can be used only to encrypt cookie sessions.
+Setting the `cipherConfig` attribute is supported in Gloo Gateway version 1.14 and later and can be used only to encrypt cookie sessions.
 You cannot use this feature to encrypt Redis sessions.
 {{% /notice %}}

 1. Create a secret with your encryption key.
 Note that the key must be 32 bytes in length.